 If you and/or your parent(s) will not file a federal income tax return, you will be asked to verify this on the applicable Verification Worksheet.

-may be determined that additional information is required to complete
+Additional information may be required to complete

-verification.
+verification after submission of income information.
 If this is requested of you, please provide it as soon as

 possible as we process all paperwork in date of receipt order which